|News & Events|

 The Melikyan lab has published their latest research paper.
 The article, with undergraduate co-authors Ryan Davis and Samantha Cappuccino, is titled "Acquiring and exploiting persistency of propargyl radicals: Novel paradigms"; it has been published online by the journal Organometallics and will be released in the print version at a later date.

-Two of our graduate students successfully defended their theses in over the summer: Shayla Brooks (Crowhurst lab) earned her MS degree in Biochemistry and will continue on to a PhD at City of Hope.
+Two of our graduate students successfully defended their theses over the summer: Shayla Brooks (Crowhurst lab) earned her MS degree in Biochemistry and will continue on to the PhD program at City of Hope.
 Jordan Carter (Schrodi lab) earned his MS Chemistry degree, and will continue this fall as a PhD candidate at UC Davis.
 Congratulations, Shayla and Jordan!

 June 27, 2016